coatyio/coaty-website/collections/_pages/nutshell.md

 is domain-specific data based on a typed, extensible object model.
 Thereby, data in a distributed system can be shared (Advertise, Channel), discovered (Discover-Resolve), queried (Query-Retrieve), as well as modified and persisted (Update-Complete).
-Moreover, remote operations can be performed by executing one-to-many or many-to-many remote procedure calls (Call-Return).
+Moreover, remote operations targeted at multiple executing agents can be requested (Call-Return).

 We think collaborative applications often have a natural need for such powerful forms of interaction.
 Restricting interaction to strongly coupled one-to-one